dyno-might/dyno-might.github.io/_posts/2021-11-30-effective-selfishness.md

 </details>

 First, *someone* needs to do it, and effective altruists are well-positioned to do it and build their community.
 Pretty much everyone wants to make their life better.
 If you attract a lot of people and show them the power of ~~the dark side~~ utility functions and cost-benefit analysis, then they are one step away from joining effective altruism itself.
-And the effective altruism community has a comparative advantage---they've already built a culture and set of tools that's applicable.
+And the effective altruism community has a comparative advantage---they've already built a culture and set of tools that are applicable.

 Second, most care in the world is self-care.
-I'm not making some [Howard Roark](https://en.wikipedia.org/wiki/The_Fountainhead)-type argument that altruism is bad, I'm just observing that if you collect all the selfish actions that an average person takes, they'll weigh 100 times as much as their altruistic actions.
+I'm not making some [Howard Roark](https://en.wikipedia.org/wiki/The_Fountainhead)-type argument that altruism is bad, I'm just observing that if you collect all the selfish actions that an average person takes, they'll weigh 100× as much as their altruistic actions.
 If you make people even slightly better at helping themselves, that's a huge opportunity.

 Third, the act of *facilitating* effective selfishness is itself effective *altruism*.
 I'm going to use an example of my own here (even though I find that indecorous) because it's the only thing I have numbers for.
-As I write this, something like 40,000 people have viewed my essay on [air quality](/air), which it took me around 100 hours to write.
+As I write this, something like 40,000 people have viewed my essay on [air quality](/air), which took me around 100 hours to write.
 Let's make some assumptions:

 * 10% of visitors read a serious chunk of the essay.
 * 5% of *those* people took enough actions to cut their exposure to particulates in half.